MathiasKwameTamakloe/Projects/README.md

 Once the model has been developed and evaluated, deploy it to make movie recommendations accessible to users.
 This could involve integrating the model into a web application using streamlit app and provides accurate and relevant movie recommendations.

 **Conclusion**
-By following these steps, you will create a movie recommender system that analyzes a movie dataset, cleans and preprocesses the data, selects relevant features, builds a recommendation model, evaluates its performance, and deploys it for usage.
 This system will enable users to receive personalized movie recommendations based on their preferences and enhance their movie-watching experience.